12 must visit villages in Liguria – Riviera di Levante

 Wherever you choose to stay, booking your vacation rentals in Liguria on Fairbnb.coop ensures that you’ll always be welcome.
 You’ll be able to donate 50% of our platform fee to a community project of your choice from those selected by our local partners for relevance.

-For the villages in Liguria in the province of La Spezia we ask you to support the project of sustainable development Co.Co.Farm.
-2021 that, by recovering waste biomass from river beds and beaches, will not only contribute to the protection of the territory, but will also produce renewable energy and natural fertilizers.
+For the villages in Liguria in the province of La Spezia we ask you to support the sustainable development project Co.Co.Farm. that, by recovering waste biomass from river beds and beaches, will not only contribute to the protection of the territory, but will also produce renewable energy and natural fertilizers.

 In Genoa, on the other hand, you can choose between the LabMed intercultural laboratory and the C.R.E.A. project (Italian acronym for Food Surplus Recovery Center), managed by the Community of San Benedetto al Porto.